ethereum/EIPs/EIPS/eip-ldgrtoken.md

 ERC-20 is extended as follows:

 /**
- * LDGRToken is an ERC-20 compatible token that complies with the new Securities Act
+ * `LDGRToken` is an ERC-20 compatible token that complies with the new Securities Act
  * Regulations.
  *
- * Implementations of the LDGRToken standard must define the following optional ERC-20
+ * Implementations of the `LDGRToken` standard must define the following optional ERC-20
  *     fields:
  *
- * ‘name’ - The name of the security
+ * name - The name of the security
- * ‘symbol’ - The symbol of the security
+ * symbol - The symbol of the security
  *
- * Implementations of the LDGRToken standard must specify the following constructor
+ * Implementations of the `LDGRToken` standard must specify the following constructor
  *   arguments:
  *
- * ‘_owner’ - the address of the owner
+ * _owner - the address of the owner
- * ‘_transferAgent’ - the address of the transfer agent
+ * _transferAgent - the address of the transfer agent
- * ‘_name’ - the name of the security
+ * _name - the name of the security
- * ‘_symbol’ - the symbol of the security
+ * _symbol - the symbol of the security
  *
- *  Implementations of the LDGRToken standard must implement the following contract
+ *  Implementations of the `LDGRToken` standard must implement the following contract
  *      modifiers:
  *
- * ‘Owned’ - Only the address of the security’s issuer is permitted to execute the
+ * Owned - Only the address of the security’s issuer is permitted to execute the
  *     token’s constructor.
 This modifier also sets up the onlyOwner function modifier.
- * ‘IssuerControlled’ - This modifier sets up the onlyIssuerTransferAgent function modifier.
+ * IssuerControlled - This modifier sets up the onlyIssuerTransferAgent function modifier.
  *
- * Implementations of the LDGRToken standard must implement the following function
+ * Implementations of the `LDGRToken` standard must implement the following function
  *      modifiers:
  *
- * ‘onlyOwner’ - Only the address of the security’s issuer is permitted to execute the
+ * onlyOwner - Only the address of the security’s issuer is permitted to execute the
  *     functions transferOwnership, setTransferAgent, and setPhysicalAddressOfOperation.
- * ‘onlyIssuerTransferAgent’ - Only the address of the issuer’s Registered Transfer
+ * onlyIssuerTransferAgent - Only the address of the issuer’s Registered Transfer
  *     Agent is permitted to execute the functions transferFrom, mint, and burnFrom.
  *
- * Implementations of the LDGRToken standard must implement the following required ERC-20
+ * Implementations of the `LDGRToken` standard must implement the following required ERC-20
  *     event to always fail:
  *
- * ‘Approval’ - Should never be called as the functions that emit this event must be
+ * Approval - Should never be called as the functions that emit this event must be
  *     implemented to always fail.
  *
- * Implementations of the LDGRToken standard must implement the following required
+ * Implementations of the `LDGRToken` standard must implement the following required
  *     ERC-20 functions to always fail:
  *
- * ‘transfer’ - Not a legal, regulated call for transferring securities because
+ * transfer - Not a legal, regulated call for transferring securities because
  *     the token holder initiates the token transfer.
 The function must be implemented to
  *     always fail.
- * ‘allowance’ - Not a legal, regulated call for transferring securities because
+ * allowance - Not a legal, regulated call for transferring securities because
  *     the token holder may not allow third parties to initiate token transfers.
 The
  *     function must be implemented to always fail.
- * ‘approve’ - Not a legal, regulated call for transferring securities because
+ * approve - Not a legal, regulated call for transferring securities because
  *     the token holder may not allow third parties to initiate token transfers.
 The
  *     function must be implemented to always fail.
  *
- * Implementations of the LDGRToken standard must implement the following optional
+ * Implementations of the `LDGRToken` standard must implement the following optional
  *     ERC-20 function:
- * ‘decimals’ - Must return ‘0’ because securities are indivisible entities.
+ * decimals - Must return ‘0’ because securities are indivisible entities.
  *
- * Implementations of the LDGRToken standard must implement the following functions:
+ * Implementations of the `LDGRToken` standard must implement the following functions:
  *
- * ‘mint’ - Only the address of the issuer’s Registered Transfer Agent may create new
+ * mint - Only the address of the issuer’s Registered Transfer Agent may create new
  *     securities.
- * ‘burnFrom’ - Only the address of the issuer’s Registered Transfer Agent may burn or
+ * burnFrom - Only the address of the issuer’s Registered Transfer Agent may burn or
  *     destroy securities.
  */

-Contract LDGRToken is Owned, IssuerControlled {
+Contract `LDGRToken` is Owned, IssuerControlled {

   /**
    * The constructor must implement a modifier (Owned) that creates the onlyOwner modifier